Canonical reduction of stabilizers for Artin stacks with good moduli spaces: Gerbes and good moduli spaces

-\begin{proof}[Proof of Proposition \ref{prop.tamegerbe}] We have seen that the inertia stack $I\ix \to \ix$ contains a closed, normal subgroup $I\ix_0$ which is smooth over $\ix$, such that $I\ix/I\ix_0 \to \ix$ is finite with fibers that are linearly reductive finite groups (Proposition~\ref{prop.redidenty.inertia}).
-By \cite[Appendix A]{AOV:08}, $\ix$ is a gerbe over a stack $\ix\thickslash I\ix_0$ which is the rigidification of $\ix$ obtained by removing $I\ix_0$ from the inertia.
-The stack $\ix_\tame = \ix\thickslash I\ix_0$ will be the desired tame stack.
+We have seen that the inertia stack $I\ix \to \ix$ contains a closed, normal subgroup stack $(I\ix)_0$ which is smooth over $\ix$, such that $I\ix/(I\ix)_0 \to \ix$ is finite with fibers that are linearly reductive finite groups (Proposition~\ref{prop.redidenty.inertia}).
+By \cite[Appendix A]{AOV:08}, $\ix$ is a gerbe over a stack $\ix\thickslash (I\ix)_0$ which is the rigidification of $\ix$ obtained by removing $(I\ix)_0$ from the inertia.
+The stack $\ix_\tame = \ix\thickslash (I\ix)_0$ will be the desired tame stack.
 In the \'etale chart in the proof of Proposition~\ref{prop.redidenty.inertia}, we have that $\ix_\tame = [U / (G/G_0)]$.